vibe-code-inc/pm-board-experiment/src/features/project_board/task_column.specs.md

 - Column should present task cards with appropriate edit button functionality
 - Column should ensure placeholders match the dimensions of dragged cards
 - Column should support exact positioning of cards between other cards
+- Column should hide task cards that are currently being dragged
+- Column should create space between cards where the placeholder will be displayed
+- Column should support both mouse and touch/pointer interactions
+- Column should ensure placeholder appears exactly between the appropriate cards
+- Column should adjust spacing dynamically based on drag position
+- Column should integrate with the drag preview system to avoid visual duplication

 ## Component Structure
 ```typescript